algorandfoundation/algorand-typescript-testing/docs/tg-concepts.md

 ## Test Context

 The main abstraction for interacting with the testing framework is the [`TestExecutionContext`](../classes/index.TestExecutionContext.html).
-It creates an emulated Algorand environment that closely mimics AVM behavior relevant to unit testing the contracts and provides a TypeScript interface for interacting with the emulated environment.
+It creates an emulated Algorand environment that closely mimics AVM behaviour relevant to unit testing the contracts and provides a TypeScript interface for interacting with the emulated environment.

 ```typescript
 import { TestExecutionContext } from '@algorandfoundation/algorand-typescript-testing'